ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 This document specifies a profile for the Authentication and Authorization for Constrained Environments (ACE) framework
 {{I-D.ietf-ace-oauth-authz}}.
-As it follows this framework's general approach, the general security considerations from section 6 of {{I-D.ietf-ace-oauth-authz}} also apply to this profile.
+As it follows this framework's general approach, the general security considerations from Section 6 of {{I-D.ietf-ace-oauth-authz}} also apply to this profile.

 The authorization server must ascertain that the keying material for